Insurance considerations before moving in together

 Congratulations on your big move!
 Moving in with a partner is an exciting step for your relationship – just don’t forget the business side of it.
 Your insurance policies may need to be updated to reflect your change in living situation when moving in together.

-Get renters coverage or a homeowners insurance policy so that you and your belongings are covered for theft and damage from move-in day until move-out day.
+Get renters insurance coverage or a homeowners insurance policy so that you and your belongings are covered for theft and damage from move-in day until move-out day.
 Already have an insurance policy for your current home?
 Reach out to your carrier, or the VIU by HUB Advisory Team, to get a policy for your new address or to add your partner to your policy.
-Both of you need to be listed on a policy otherwise your possessions won’t be covered – that's something you want to have figured out before you need to file a claim.
+Both of you need to be listed on a policy otherwise your possessions won’t be covered – that's something you want to have figured out before you need to file a renter, homeowners or umbrella insurance claim.

-So, what can you do?
-Well, the coverage you need depends on where you’ll be living and whose name is attached to the home.
+So, what can you do and how much coverage do you need?
+Well, that need depends on where you’ll be living and whose name is attached to the home.
 Some options are included below.

 Rest easy with the right homeowner’s insurance